Niece Waidhofer Flaunts Underboob In Tiny Black Top On A Bed

 Niece wore a blond wig and brushed her long, voluminous locks around her left shoulder.
 Her hair reached her lower back and glowed in the lighting.
 Bright sunlight streamed into the room and left her skin looking flawless.
 Behind her were a couple of windows that were partially covered by blinds.

-She posed on a white bed with a couple of pillows, including a pink one in the corner, and wore her typical makeup application while flashing a hint of a smile.
+She posed on a white bed with a pair of pillows, including a pink one in the corner, and wore her typical makeup application while flashing a hint of a smile.
 In addition, the walls were a light cream tone and the light backdrop helped to emphasize her dark outfit.

 Niece joked that she was “Bitcoin mining” via the geotag, and the sexy update has racked up over 69,700 likes in the past three hours.
 Her admirers also headed to the comments section to share their thoughts.